SoftwareDefinedBuildings/spawnpoint/README.md

 Bosswave messages to advertise available resources on the host.

 ## Components
+### Executables
-* `spawnd` is the Spawnpoint host management daemon process.
+* `spawnd` is the Spawnpoint host management daemon.
 Each Spawnpoint instance is backed by a running daemon that provides a Bosswave interface for the deployment and control of services and manages service resource consumption.
 * `spawnctl` is a command line tool for interaction with Spawnpoint daemons.
 It can be used to discover available Spawnpoints, to deploy a new service, or to restart and stop existing services.

+### Go Libraries
-* `spawnclient` is a library that enables interaction with Spawnpoint daemons from Go programs.
-It provides the same set of capabilities as `spawnctl`.
+* `spawnclient` enables interaction with Spawnpoint daemons from Go programs.
+   It provides the same set of capabilities as `spawnctl` -- scanning for Spawnpoints, deploying configurations, etc.
-* `spawnable` provides utilities for easy development of Spawnpoint services in Go.
+* `spawnable` provides utilities for easy development of Go code that will run inside Spawnpoint containers.

+## Bosswave Prerequisites
+In order to make effective use of Spawnpoint, you will need to know how to use Bosswave.
+In particular, Bosswave's permissions model is used to control all interactions with Spawnpoint daemons.
+This determines who may see a Spawnpoint when searching, who may deploy services to a Spawnpoint instance, who may view the state of those services, and who may manipulate services once they are running.

+Thus, you will need to manipulate permissions on Bosswave URIs in order to achieve security with Spawnpoint.
+For example, to grant someone full access to a Spawnpoint running at the Bosswave URI `oski/spawnpoint/alpha`, grant them Bosswave publish and subscribe permissions on `oski/spawnpoint/alpha/*`.

+Continuing with this example, the full URI hierarchy of the Spawnpoint is:
+`oski/spawnpoint/alpha/s.spawnpoint/`:
+  1. `daemon/i.spawnpoint/`: Signals and slots for the Spawnpoint daemon itself
+    * `signal/heartbeat`: Periodic heartbeat messages indicating current status
+    * `slot/config`: Accepts YAML manifests for new services
+  2. `<service_name>/i.spawnable/`: Signals and slots specific to a running service
+    * `signal/heartbeat`: Periodic heartbeat messages indicating service's status
+    * `signal/log`: Log messages emitted by the service
+    * `slot/restart`: Accepts commands to restart the service
+    * `slot/stop`: Accepts commands to stop the service

+For example, an entity that can consume Spawnpoint heartbeat messages, but do nothing else, has subscribe permissions on `oski/spawnpoint/alpha/s.spawpnoint/daemon/i.spawnpoint/signal/heartbeat`.

+An entity that can only interact with a specific service, named `demosvc`, running on the Spawnpoint has publish and subscribe permissions on `oski/spawnpoint/alpha/s.spawnpoint/demosvc/i.spawnable/*`.`

 ## Writing a Spawnpoint Service
 See the [wiki[(https://github.com/SoftwareDefinedBuildings/spawnpoint/wiki/Writing-a-Spawnpoint-Service-in-Go)